 Items below are REQUIRED for AIARE Instructor Training Courses and Course Leader Trainings unless marked otherwise.

 Personal Protective Equipment (PPE)

 - Personal hand sanitizer to carry in classroom and field.
 Please bring enough for personal use for the whole week.

-- Face covering that covers nose and mouth (cloth mask, disposable procedure mask etc. no buffs) are required when socially distancing of 6ft or more is not possible and whenever inside.
-Please bring enough to have a clean supply for the entire week.
+- Face covering that covers nose and mouth (cloth mask, disposable procedure mask etc. no buffs).

 - Field notebook (optional – you will receive an AIARE Fieldbook, you may want an additional outdoor writing notebook).